-Ballots received after the Voting Deadline will not be counted by the Debtors in connection with the Debtors' request for Confirmation of the Plan, unless the Voting Deadline is extended by the Debtors.
+Ballots received after the Voting Deadline will not be counted by the Debtors in connection with the Debtors' request for Confirmation of the Plan.
 The method of delivery of Ballots to be sent to the Solicitation Agent is at the election and risk of each Holder of a Claim or Interest.
 Except as otherwise provided in the Plan, such delivery will be deemed made only when the original executed Ballot is actually received by the Solicitation Agent.
 In all cases, sufficient time should be allowed to assure timely delivery.
 Original executed Ballots or Master Ballots are required.
 Delivery of a Ballot or Master Ballot to the Solicitation Agent by facsimile, e-mail, or any other electronic means will not be accepted.
 No Ballot or Master Ballot should be sent to the Debtors, their agents (other than the Solicitation Agent), any indenture trustee (unless specifically instructed to do so), or the Debtors' financial or legal advisors, and if so sent will not be counted.